 Physical ability to perform the duties of the position.

-STATUS/HOURS: The hours of work at the centre will begin on a Monday to Friday 10:00 am to 6:00 pm basis and grow into an extended hour, 7 day a week operation.
+STATUS/HOURS: The hours of work at the centre are currently on a Monday to Friday 10:00 am to 6:00 pm basis and will grow into an extended hour, 7 day a week operation.
 We can offer various shift rotation opportunities including full-time and part-time work.
 This is a Research and Innovation Centre and therefore we will measure the operation prior to changing the hours.

 LOCATION: 625 Powell Street, BC Centre for Excellence in HIV/AIDS, Vancouver, BC, and various other local BC-CfE sites as required

 A career at BC-CfE offers the opportunity to work in an exciting organization with professionals who are experts in their respective fields.
 We offer a competitive salary package, including comprehensive health benefits coverage.